• Jul 18, 2025

 5. What is the preferred time to visit the temple?

-It is further suggested that you choose the weekdays and early morning timing, as the crowd is expected to be less during these times.
+It is further suggested that you choose weekdays and early-morning times, as the crowd is expected to be smaller during these times.
 Meanwhile, the weekends and festival periods can be hectic.

 6. What is the miracle of the sweating idol at Tirumala Tirupati?

-The idol of Lord Venkateswara is said to exhibit sweat, even though the temple is located on a hilltop.
+The idol of Lord Venkateswara is said to perspire, even though the temple is on a hilltop.
 Droplets of sweat appear on the idol's surface after the daily Abhishekam, which is miraculous.

 7. Is the Tirumala Tirupati temple the wealthiest temple in India?

-The temple of Tirumala is said to be one of the richest in the world.
+The Tirumala temple is said to be one of the richest in the world.
 It is the wealthiest because it receives significant donations from devotees.
-There are several legends associated with the manifestation of the deity in Tirumala.
+There are several legends associated with the deity's manifestation at Tirumala.

 8. What is the significance of the lamp that never goes out at Tirumala Tirupati temple?